habibasseiss/geocheckins/README.md

 It is provided a script that converts the format of existing data files to a regular csv format.

+The script expects the input file and the output file as parameters:

+`python csv-converter.py in.dat out.csv`

 The obtained format is shown below.
 ```
 id    |       latitude        |       longitude